Configuring BoldSign Single Sign-On (SSO) Integration with Active Directory Federation Services (AD FS) Using OpenID

 - Open BoldSign and click

-Sign In with SSO
+Sign In with SSOto proceed.

 - In the Organization Email textbox, enter the email address associated with your SSO account and Click the

-button to proceed.
+Continuebutton to proceed.

 - You will be redirected to the AD FS login page.
 Enter your AD FS

-, then click Sign In. - After successfully logging in, you will be redirected to the BoldSign Stay signed in page.
+UsernameandPassword, then click Sign In. - After successfully logging in, you will be redirected to the BoldSign Stay signed in page.
 Click

 - You will now be redirected to the BoldSign dashboard page.